BusySnailDesignLab/Busy-Snail-Filament-Changer/BOM/README.md

 <br/>

 No ball bearings for spool rollers?<br/>
 Peg in a hole and some silicone grease seems otimal, some resistance is desired to stop spool spinning when it needs to stop.
-Large extruder gears and NEMA17 provide plenty pulling force and BOM stays a bit shorter.
+Large extruder gears and NEMA17 steppers provide plenty pulling force and BOM stays a bit shorter.